Divided ASEAN grapples for united Myanmar stance

 Myanmar has been ravaged by deadly violence since a military coup ousted Aung San Suu Kyi's government in February 2021, unleashing a bloody crackdown on dissent.

-Association of Southeast Asian Nations chair Indonesia on Wednesday urged a political solution to the crisis at two-day foreign minister talks.
+The Association of Southeast Asian Nations chair Indonesia had on Wednesday urged a political solution to the crisis at two-day foreign minister talks.

 But more than two years after the coup, the divided 10-member bloc's peace efforts remain fruitless, as the junta ignores international criticism and refuses to engage with its opponents.